-Turbine units will be operated within 1% of best efficiency from April 1 through October 31 (as specified in BPA's load shaping guidelines, Appendix C) unless operation outside of that range is necessary to: 1) meet the load requirements of the BPA Administrator whose load requests will be made in accordance with BPA's policy, statutory requirements and load shaping guidelines (Appendix C); or 2) be in compliance with other coordinated fish measures.
+- 4.1.1.
+Turbine units will be operated within 1% of best efficiency from April 1 through October 31 (as specified in BPA's load shaping guidelines, Appendix C) unless operation outside of that range is necessary to: - 1) meet the load requirements of the BPA Administrator whose load requests will be made in accordance with BPA's policy, statutory requirements, and load shaping guidelines (Appendix C); - 2) If the turbine unit draft tube is to be dewatered, operate unit with full load for a minimum of 15 minutes prior to installing tail logs.
+If not possible to load, run unit at speed-no-load for minimum of 15 minutes.
+This is to reduce the number of fish in the scrollcase prior to installing stop logs; - 3) operating a turbine unit solely to provide station service; or - 4) be in compliance with other coordinated fish measures.
 Project personnel shall record when turbine units are operated outside the 1% efficiency range and shall provide the information to BPA on a weekly basis according to the load shaping guidelines.
-Between November 1 and March 31, turbine units will continue to be operated within the 1% turbine efficiency range except when BPA load requests require the units to be operated outside the 1% range.
-Guidelines for operation of the turbine units within the 1% efficiency range at various heads are shown in Tables LMN-5 through LMN-10.
+Between November 1 and March 31, turbine units will continue to be operated within the 1% efficiency range except when BPA load requests require the units to be operated outside the 1% range.
+Guidelines for operation of the turbine units within the 1% efficiency range at various heads are shown in Tables LMN-6 through LMN-11. - 4.1.2.
+All of the lower Snake River powerhouses may be required to keep one generating turbine unit on line at all times to maintain power system reliability.
+During low flows, there may not be enough river flow to meet this generation requirement and required minimum spill.
+Under these circumstances the power generation requirement will take precedence over the minimum spill requirement.
+At Lower Monumental Dam, minimum generation requirements are: 16.5 19.5 kcfs, for turbine unit 1 (blades are fixed); 11.3 13.1 kcfs, for turbine units 2-3, and; 13.5 14.5 kcfs, for turbine units 4-6.
+Actual attainable minimum generation levels may vary depending on project conditions.

-4.2.
-Turbine Unit Outages During High River Flow Periods.